-The Osteoarthritis Initiative (OAI) is a multicenter, longitudinal, prospective observational study of knee osteoarthritis (OA).
+The Osteoarthritis Initiative (OAI) is a multicenter, longitudinal, prospective observational study of knee osteoarthritis (OA), currently in its 14th year of follow up.
 This Initiative is a public-private partnership between the NIH and private industry that seeks to develop a public-domain research resource to facilitate the scientific evaluation of biomarkers for osteoarthritis as potential surrogate endpoints for disease onset and progression.
-Technical details on study start-up, protocol development, and recruitment and enrollment are available on the University of California, San Francisco, OAI website.
+Technical details on study start-up, protocol development, and recruitment and enrollment are available on the OAI website.

 Biospecimens have been collected from OAI study participants, including serum, plasma, urine, and DNA.
 We encourage interested investigators to apply for use of these limited resources.
 Learn more about how to apply for OAI biospecimens.

 - Biospecimens Access Policy and Procedures Statement

 The OAI cohort of 4,796 participants is 58% female and ranged in age from 45-79 at time of recruitment.
 Retention remained high throughout the study duration.
 Some participants (about 7%) from the original cohort did not continue for the additional five years of follow up.
 The rate of no-contact stabilized in the 15-18% range.
 The entire OAI cohort has completed: